muonw/muonw-powertable/docs/manual/options_userFunctions.md

 }
 ```

-The value of `pageMod` should a function that returns the modified content of the current page.
+The value of `customParse` should be a function that returns the modified content of the current page.
 The function will receive a slice of the `ptData` that contains the current page's data.

+The value of `customSearch` should be a function that returns a slice of `ptData` after performing search.
+The function will receive the `ptData`.